Aizen679/Webdev/README.md

 # Webdev

-Webdev projects dump
+Webdev Projects Dump

 <hr>
 By no means I claim that all of my webdev projects are solely created by me.
 <br>
-AI help has been taken
+Assistance from AI has been taken.